 Two courses in the 8-course load may be a combination of 1- and 2-credit courses to equal at least 3-credits in total, that may be distributed across the academic year.
 Under certain circumstances, additional 1- and 2-credit courses can be combined to count as additional courses, with the permission of the department head and the dean.

-In addition to the standard teaching load, faculty frequently supervise students, both graduate and undergraduate, in independent study courses.
-In these courses, faculty members are expected to maintain the university’s standards of student work and student-instructor engagement appropriate to the awarding of academic credit.
-The standard teaching load does not typically include infrequent or time-limited teaching activities such as guest lecturing or occasional independent study courses.
+The standard teaching load does not typically include infrequent or time-limited teaching activities such as guest lecturing or occasional / optional independent study courses.
+In addition to the standard teaching load, a student’s program may also include independent study courses.
+When independent studies are optional or added to a student's existing program plan, faculty members are expected to maintain the university’s standards of student work and student-instructor engagement appropriate to the awarding of academic credit.
+In these occasional cases, independent study would not be counted as part of the regular teaching load and would be discussed with the Department Head as part of service, instruction, or research allocations as appropriate.
+When independent study courses are a central part of a student’s College of Education program and are assigned to all students who engage in the program, instruction of the course(s) would be counted as part of a faculty member’s regular teaching load based on the credits assigned.

 Adjustments to Standard Course Load

-A course that is team-taught by two faculty members will typically count as half a course for each faculty member.
-If there are extraordinary circumstances, such as large class sizes, a team-taught course may count as a full course for each faculty member, only if the unit can meet its instructional needs with existing resources and the department head and dean grants approval.
+A course that needs to be team-taught by two faculty members will typically count as half a course for each faculty member.
+If there are extraordinary circumstances, that require two faculty members for the successful administration of the class then, a department head may approve a team-taught course as a full course for each faculty member, provided the unit can meet its instructional needs with existing resources.

 Additional course load reductions may be assigned to allow faculty to carry out supervision duties, administrative responsibilities, or substantial service contributions (see Course Release provision), and course buyout may be approved for faculty receiving an external funding award (see Course Buyout provision).
-Career instructional faculty with reduced course loads due to either course release or course buyout or both, are expected to maintain a minimum instructional course load of at least two courses (minimum 3 credits) each academic year.
+Career instructional faculty with reduced course loads due to either course release or course buyout or both, are expected to maintain a minimum instructional course load of at least two courses (minimum 3 credits per course) each academic year.
 Exceptions are time-limited and require the authorization of the dean.

 Service